phajsi/LIM01/README.md

    - `python3 -m venv name_of_environment`

-     _This depends on what type of python you have and what OS, so be sure to double check different commands._

    After creating the environment it has to be activated.
 You do this by going into /env/Scripts/, then write activate in the terminal.
 In Git Bash, you have to write `source activate` in the terminal from /env/Scripts/.

-   _For some this also requires a different approach.
-You may have to write `project-name\Scripts\activate.bat` for it to work.
-This can depend on OS, what Git GUI you use etc._

 4. **Install requirements.txt**
    If you have startet the virtual environment then go into the project backend folder LIM01/backend and install the requirements from requirements.txt